 Luckily, this is an easy dilemma to avoid.
 There are better ways to promote green finance that do not weaken banks.
-One is to raise risk weights for brown assets, which would strengthen banks and discourage lending for fossil fuel activities.
-For society, if not for banks, a brown penalising factor is a win-win outcome.
+One is to raise risk weights for fossil fuel assets, which would strengthen banks and discourage lending for fossil fuel activities.
+For society, if not for banks, a fossil fuel penalising factor is a win-win outcome.
 The idea was floated by Dombrovskis’s Director General at DG FISMA, Olivier Guersent, in a speech to the Bruegel think tank last year and has won broad support, including from some enlightened banks, such as Triodos.

-In addition to a brown penalising factor, the Commission could investigate ceilings or quotas on brown credit, carbon taxes, liquidity support and guarantees for green loans, and subsidies to green economy borrowers, among others.
+In addition to a fossil fuel penalising factor, the Commission could investigate ceilings or quotas on fossil fuel credit, carbon taxes, liquidity support and guarantees for green loans, and subsidies to green economy borrowers, among others.
 There is no shortage of options.